-- Alternative Investments, defined as investments that are not publically traded on the open markets, are illiquid, use leverage, or invest in: private placements, futures, options, short sales, are prohibited in Operating Long-Term portfolios Non-US Dollar dependence are prohibited - 2.
+- 1. Alternative Investments, defined as investments that are not publically traded on the open markets, are illiquid, use leverage, or invest in: private placements, futures, options, short sales, are prohibited in Operating Long-Term portfolios - 2.
 Non-US Dollar denominated bonds are prohibited - 3.2.
 Portfolio(s) may not purchase 144-A or other private placement securities not registered with the SEC unless such securities have CUSIPs, are daily priced, and are publicly traded over the counter or on a US exchange. - 4.3.
 The portfolio level direct or indirect use of derivatives, short sales, futures, options, private placements (except as allowed in 3. above), and otherwise illiquid investments is prohibited.